Palrajjayaraj/TaxiFleetCommunication/UserGuide/userGuide.md

 ![Admin Dashboard Login Screenshot](admin_dashboard_login.png)

-After logging in with a Admin User ID, the Admin Dashboard will be displayed with 3 types of reports, as shown in the screenshot below.
+The Admin Dashboard will be displayed with 3 types of reports, as shown in the screenshot below.

     1.Taxi Status